droobun/python-challenge/Instructions/README.md

   Greatest Decrease in Profits: Feb-14 ($-1825558)
   ```

-In addition, your final script should both print the analysis to the terminal and export a text file with the results.
+In addition, your final script should both f.write the analysis to the terminal and export a text file with the results.

 ## PyPoll Instructions